wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part3.md

 Welcome back.
 It's been some time since our last rendezvous with coding.
 Winter is coming at least in my part of the world where I live.
 So when is cold and gloomily outside, I like to sit in my chair with hot cup of coffie and tell some stories.

-That's why in this part of the blog I decided that I will share some story of how I created my interactive coding environment.
-So I'll not only tell you why I created this app but I'll tell you how I did it.
+That's why in this part of the blog, I decided that I will share some story of how, I created my interactive coding environment.
+So I'll not only tell you why, I created this app but I'll tell you, how I did it.

 So I have an idea.
 Let's create this app again.
 This time let's use Next Js , originally I used React.

-This will be good practice with coding, like always let's add Typescript to this project , because we'll have good examples of how to write a generics function in Typescript.
+This will be a good practice with coding, like always, let's add Typescript.

 # 2. Long time ago ...

 It was a winter , the January 1 of 2022 , when I decided that I need to change my life.
 Yes, like almost 99% of our population , I had my New Year's resolutions.

-I decided that I will start to do what, I love the most , which is coding.
+I decided, that I will start to do, what I love the most, which is a coding.
 Back then I thought that, if I'll know how to create a simple website, this will give me a power to change and rule a world.
-Ofcourse it's a joke but a funny one.
-What I mean is that I thought this is enough to land a job in IT.
+Ofcourse it's a silly joke but a funny one.
+What I mean is that, I thought this is enough, to land a job in IT.

-How do I actually started with the programming.
-I was looking for remote work because of the pandemic and I found one of those advertisments saying that they will teach me coding if I'll pay them a lot of money.
-You will probably know where this going, so instead of that I decided to start learning myself.
+How do I actually started with the programming ?.
+I was looking for a remote work, because of the pandemic and I found one of those bootcamps advertisments, saying that, they will teach me coding if I'll pay them a lot of money.
+You will probably know where this going, so instead of that, I decided to start learning myself.

-Back then didn't know about Visual Studio Code , instead I used CodePen and that was my first contact with interactive coding environment.
+Back then didn't know about Visual Studio Code, instead I used CodePen and that was my first contact with interactive coding environment.
-What I created back then I thought was awesome, here is [Greg First Website](https://codepen.io/Wolfingerr/full/mdBQbLQ).
+What I created back then, I thought was awesome, here is [Greg First Website](https://codepen.io/Wolfingerr/full/mdBQbLQ).

-But I didn't stop on that, for over 6 months Udemy.com was my home where I start to learn Javascript then React with Redux and finally Typescript.
+I didn't stop on that, for over 6 months Udemy.com was my home, where I started to learn Javascript then React with Redux and finally Typescript.
 And then I started to work on my own version of interactive coding 'playground'.

 # 3. Let's create Wolfpad 2.0.